Australia sends troops to help contain virus on ore ship near Port Hedland | Health

 Oldendorff said that the Manila crew change on Sept.
 5 complied with all protocols.
 "All crew members tested negative for the virus before leaving the Philippines," Oldendorff said.

 The ship, which was scheduled to collect manganese ore which is used in steel production, is anchored off Port Hedland on Australia's northwest coast.
+The port is used by some of Australia's top iron ore miners, including BHP Group and Fortescue Metals Group , but operations had not been impacted, the Pilbara Ports Authority said.

+A spokesman for privately held manganese producer Consolidated Minerals, which had expected the vessel, said a new ship had been chartered and would arrive early next week.
+The disruption would not impact annual shipments, it added.

-Western Australia state contained the virus early in the pandemic by closing its international and domestic borders.
-It now bars cruise ship arrivals but allows export carriers and limited international air arrivals.
-All international arrivals in Australia face mandatory 14-day hotel quarantine.
+Western Australia closed its borders early in the pandemic.
+It now bars cruise ships but allows export carriers and limited air arrivals.
+It has had no local virus cases for near six months.
+"We are well prepared to manage the situation in Port Hedland, and every possible measure is being put in place to protect the local community," Western Australia premier Mark McGowan told reporters on Tuesday.

+"We need to carefully manage this situation and those in hotel quarantine are being kept away from the public and under strict supervision."
 Up to 10 Australian Defence Force (ADF) personnel were expected to be deployed to Port Hedland after a request for assistance from the state government, an ADF spokesman said in a statement.
-SECOND WAVE EASES

 Australia's coronavirus hotspot state of Victoria on Tuesday reported 10 new infections in the past 24 hours, turning around a second contagion wave that only last month was infecting over 700 people every day.
 The country's second most populous state has placed nearly 5 million residents of its capital Melbourne under one of the world's most stringent lockdowns since early August.